 Idaho presents a fascinating case in the top ten states with the most crowded schools.
 Idaho has a pupil/teacher ratio that exceeds the national average by 17 percent, making it the sixth-highest in the nation.
 However, Idaho is one of the least densely populated states, with only about 19.5 people per square mile.
 As a sparsely populated state, its rate of classroom overcrowding is surprising.
 Likely due to its low population density, Idaho’s spending on education is the farthest below the national average compared to the other states on this list — at approximately $2 billion, Idaho spent about 80 percent less.
 Even with fewer students overall, Idaho’s high volume of overcrowded classrooms follows the finding that population density is not necessarily a contributing factor to school overcrowding.

 All homes deserve the best rates possible.
-Insurify’s got you for mobile home insurance quotes too.
+Insurify’s got you covered for mobile home insurance quotes, too.

 Two is better than one: the best insurance bundles are here.